What is a conversion course?

 These are some of the most popular subjects you could choose to take a conversion course in:

-• Psychology – If you take a BPS-accredited PGDip or MSc Psychology, you can gain the Graduate Basis for Chartered Membership (GBC) that you need to start a career in psychology.
+• Psychology – If you take a British Psychological Society (BPS)-accredited PGDip or MSc Psychology, you can gain the Graduate Basis for Chartered Membership (GBC) that you need to start a career in psychology.
 Search for Psychology conversion courses.

 • Law – If you want to become a lawyer but didn’t study Law at undergraduate level, the first step is to study a Graduate Diploma in Law (or another programme that will prepare you for the Solicitors Qualification Exam).
 Search for Law conversion courses.